News Release: Windsor-Essex County Health Unit Starting Active Tick Surveillance

 FOR IMMEDIATE RELEASE:

-The Windsor-Essex County Health Unit (WECHU) launched their active tick surveillance program on Tuesday, May 14, 2019.
+The Windsor-Essex County Health Unit (WECHU) launched their active tick surveillance program on Friday, May 13, 2022.
 This involves the identification and testing of ticks that are collected by public health staff.
-The field surveillance is conducted at public parks and trails that are frequently used by community members to retrieve local data of tick populations.
+The field surveillance is conducted at public parks and trails that are frequently used by residents to retrieve local data of tick populations.

 - Avoid walking in tall grass and stay on the centre of paths.